Blog/Quality Assurance

 Why Measuring Application End-to-End Process Response Time Is Important?

 Quality assurance is an evolving process.
 If previously it felt like the clients were mostly sought for black-and-white answers - does my app work or not, then now it is a more complicated discussion that warrants clear, objective answers.
 Most companies include regression testing in their development cycle to make sure that most of the issues are addressed before they reach their customers.
 Three questions now need to be addressed - how can we make it work, how can we make it work faster than the competition, and how can we make it work better than the competition?
-When faster is self-explanatory, better can mean multiple things - better-looking features or more features.
-While we have been experts at better and better feature part testing for a while now, more and more clients have started to approach us with requests to test their speed.
+While faster is self-explanatory, better can mean multiple things - better-looking features, or more features.
+We have been experts at 'better' and 'better feature' testing for a while now, but more and more clients have started to approach us with requests to test their speed.
 Speed that they have no practical way of measuring - especially on mobile platforms.

 What do we mean by latency?